Drawing courtesy of Mike Frommer and shared with permission.

 |August 23, 1963 - trademark was applied for|

 |October 21, 1984 - trademark expired|

 The Rubberset company stopped making shaving brushes on August 31, 1957, less than a year after this trademark was first used and after the company was purchased by the paint-brush maker Sherwin-Williams.
-This picture would have been one of the last 400's made.
-If Rubberset started making them around the assumed time of the Success Barber & Beauty Supply ad above then they were produced over a total time span of about 20 years.
-They were very likely not made during the supply shortages of WWII (aluminum production was diverted for military use) so the actual estimated production run would be around 15 years.
+The brush shown in the picture above would have been one of the last 400's made.
+If Rubberset started making them around the assumed time of the Success Barber & Beauty Supply ad above then they would have been produced over a maximum time span of about 20 years.
+They would have almost certainly not been made during the supply shortages of WWII (aluminum production was diverted for military use) so the actual production run could be no more than ~15 years.

 Here are some modern day productions of Rubberset 400 clones:

 |Barcelona Shaving Brushes (BSB) makes a wonderful modern version that gives homage to the venerable '400.
 These come in either aluminum or titanium.
 They are truly beautiful works of shaving art and are top of the line.|

 |Phoenix Artisan Accoutrements (PAA) makes the "Switchback 400".
 The original model was made from a chrome plated and die cast zinc alloy and came with two different ferrules each with a synthetic knot.
 The new models are CNC lathe turned 6061 aluminum that has been anodized in black or red.
 They are sold with or without a knot.
 Weight of handle with collar: ~97 grams (3.45oz).
 Length of handle with collar: ~8 centimeters (3.14").|

 |Italian Barber's "RazoRock 400" Made in silver aluminum, matte black and glossy black anodized finish.
 Also made in butterscotch resin.|